pbastowski/angular2-now/README.md

 The module does not have to exist already.
 If it does not exist then it will be created.
 After this function call, all decorators will use this module name as the Angular 1.x module to create components, services and filters in.

 ### Bootstrapping the app
-- `bootstrap (app)`
+- `bootstrap (app [, config ])`

 This allows you to bootstrap your Angular 1 app using the Angular 2 component bootstrap syntax.
 So, there is no need to use `ng-app`.
 Using `bootstrap` is the equivalend of the Angular 1 manual bootstrapping method: `angular.bootstrap(DOMelement, ['app'])`.
 The bootstrap function also knows how to handle Meteor.isCordova apps.
+`config` is the same parameter as in angular.bootstrap: https://code.angularjs.org/1.3.15/docs/api/ng/function/angular.bootstrap.
+It can be used to enforce strictDi, for testing before deployment.

 Somewhere in your HTML add this:
 ```html